MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/icap-stunnel.md

 # External DLP integration

 > [!NOTE]
 > This feature is in preview.
-Please contact <mcaspreview@microsoft.com> to try out this feature in your tenant.
+Please contact <Cloud App Securitypreview@microsoft.com> to try out this feature in your tenant.

 Cloud App Security can integrate with existing DLP solutions to extend these controls to the cloud while preserving a consistent and unified policy across on-premises and cloud activities.
 The platform exports easy-to-use interfaces including REST API and ICAP, enabling integration with content classification systems such as Symantec Data Loss Prevention (formerly Vontu Data Loss Prevention) or Forcepoint DLP.